Arquisoft/viade_es5b/README.md

 # VIADE ES5B

-This repository contains a skeleton of the VIADE project.
+This repository contains the VIADE project developed by the ASW team es5b.

 This project is an assignment for the [Software Architecture course](https://arquisoft.github.io/) following [these requirements](https://labra.solid.community/public/SoftwareArchitecture/AssignmentDescription/).